asia-pacific-energy-research-centre/aperc-osemosys/README.md

     #YYY: './data/data-sheet-yyy.xlsx'
 ```

-## Run power, refining, and supply models using demands from above
+## Run Power, Refining, and Supply secotrs using demands from above
 The following is an example `model_config.yml` configuration.
-This run is for Canada for the years 2017-2025 for the Transformation and supply sectors.
+This run is for Canada for the years 2017-2025 for the Power, Refining, and Supply sectors.
 Be sure to populate the demands in `data-sheet-yyy.xlsx` (see **Step 10** above).

 Configure the `model_config.yml` file to look like this: